 Encourage regular breaks

 It’s easy for employees to feel burned out.
-Piling tasks atop another isn’t helping anyone.
-This only makes them feel even more burned out.
-Being allowed to step away from the desk improves brain power among employees according to research.
+Piling tasks atop another doesn’t help anyone; it only makes them feel even more burned out.
+Research shows that being allowed to step away from the desk improves brain power among employees.

-The best way to optimize motivation and productivity is by giving a free hand.
+The best way to optimize motivation and productivity is to give employees a free hand.
 Encourage employees to take regular breaks.
 The benefits?
-Regular breaks clear their mind and enable them to come back fresh and complete the task when ready.
+Regular breaks clear their minds and enable them to come back fresh and complete the task when ready.

-Being attached to a desk doesn’t promote productivity in any manner.
-If they feel the need to rest, allow them to step away, step outside and perhaps walk or stretch themselves to get more excited about their work.
+Being attached to a desk doesn’t promote productivity.
+If they feel the need to rest, allow them to step away, step outside, and perhaps walk or stretch themselves to get more excited about their work.
 Happy employees bring a spark and positivity that improves the customer experience as well.

 Break up tasks

 Second, break up heavy tasks into easy little chunks.
-Small tasks are much more manageable and it’s easy for your employees to work together on them.
+Small tasks are much more manageable, and they’re easy for your employees to work on together.

 Learning time management can help your employees reduce their stress and train productivity of each day.
 Encourage them to break up tasks, have a to-do list, calendar or diary management skills.
 Knowing which tasks are at hand reduces the risk of downtime and keeps things on schedule.

-It’s way easier to know which jobs to get done with a handy list.
-Plus, notify your employees if there are any updates or decisions on plans and tasks, even the smallest.
-This will keep them in the loop and adjust their to-do lists promptly.
+A handy list makes it way easier to know which jobs to complete.
+Plus, notify your employees if there are any updates or decisions on plans and tasks, even the smallest ones.
+This will keep them in the loop and allow them to adjust their to-do lists promptly.

 Encourage a sense of camaraderie